strollhy/SimpleSite/lessons/form_post.md

 * Persist (insert) the new `Kitten` object into the database
 * returns a `redirect` to the browser to reload the page

 Refresh your page, enter some data in the first text box, enter a valid url in the second box, then click the button.
+Your new image should show up at the bottom of the page

 ## Bonus - style the page